jenlampton/upgradenotes/notes/acr-upgrade.md

 ## Upgrade

-* Make sure that update free access is enabled.
+* Make sure that update free access is enabled in settings.local.php

 ```php
 $settings['update_free_access'] = TRUE;
 ```

 * Run update.php (171 pending updates)
+  * This update works when run from the UI even if it fails from drush.

 ```bash
 drush updb -y